-After Tim proved that he could go through all the different stages of marriage, he handed over a red packet with money for the bridesmaids to “surrender” their friend.
+After the groom proved that he could go through all the different stages of marriage, he handed over a red packet with money for the bridesmaids to “surrender” their friend.
 It is such an exciting and lively way to start the wedding day.

 Before the ceremony

-Photos of Alison and Tim in the Planting Fields Arboretum were absolutely stunning.
+Photos of this couple in the Planting Fields Arboretum were absolutely stunning.
 The light was perfect, and the flowers were all blooming at the same time.
 We had plenty of time to explore the arboretum and get all the shots we needed.

 Their outdoor wedding ceremony was absolutely stunning.
 They had flowers hanging over their wedding arbor, and their flower girls carried giant paper flowers as they walked down the aisle.
 The weather was perfect, and there weren’t very many dry eyes after they said their vows.